bsdoliv/cryptredis/README.md

 	% CRYPTREDIS_KEYFILE="/etc/cryptredis/foobardb.key" ./simple
 	bar

-Use the vanilla redis-client to inspect the stored value key:
+use the vanilla redis-client to inspect the stored value key:

 	% redis-cli get foo
 	"c2ihkiDk8bygSPYoGzFFJg=="

-For C usage, one might integrate all .c file and all .h files to the application building tools, exception to cryptredisxx.h, which is only necessary for the C++ code.
+for C usage, one might integrate all .c file and all .h files to the application building tools, exception to cryptredisxx.h, which is only necessary for the C++ code.

 Key setup
 =========

-Use openssl command to generate a reasonable key file.
+use openssl command to generate a reasonable key file.

 	% openssl enc -aes-256-cbc -k"" -P -md sha512 > /etc/cryptredis.key